 Evidence is still inconclusive, but some other linked environmental factors for MND include:

-Mutations in a human gene happen when the set of instructions (inside the cells) gets damaged somehow.
-This results in the same error being replicated in new cells, which causes dysfunctions like MND.
+Mutations in a human gene occur when the set of instructions (inside the cells) is damaged.
+This results in the same error being replicated in new cells, leading to dysfunctions such as MND.
 Familial MND is rare but can only be verified using proactive testing for mutated genes.
-The fact that MND can be passed on genetically suggests that single mutations inherited from the parents may sometimes play a much more significant role in developing the condition later in life.
+The fact that MND can be inherited genetically suggests that single mutations inherited from parents may sometimes play a much more significant role in developing the condition later in life.
 Clinical diagnosis for Hereditary MND necessitates mutations in at least 2 (or more) genes due to oligogenic inheritance.

 The Regeneration Center does not offer gene therapies for MND.
-Still, it does provide DNA mutation tests for MND with confirmed diagnoses to determine if they have one or more mutated genes associated with heredity MND.
-We offer DNA gene sequencing tests for over 40 variants linked to MND, hereditary motor neuropathy (HMN), neuronal ceroid lipofuscinoses (NCL) disorders and genetic prion disease including C9ORF72, ALS2, TBK1, SOD1, PRNP, DCTN1, SPG11, HEXB, TARDBP, KIF5A, FUS, OPTN, PFN1, SETX, CHCHD10, CHMP2B, MATR3, UBQLN2, VAPB, TFG, VCP, BCKDHA, BCKDHB, DBT, PPM1K, SIGMAR1, ATP7B and SQSTM1.
+Still, it provides DNA mutation tests for MND with confirmed diagnoses to determine if they have one or more mutated genes associated with hereditary MND.
+We offer DNA gene sequencing tests for over 40 variants linked to MND, hereditary motor neuropathy (HMN), neuronal ceroid lipofuscinoses (NCL) disorders, and genetic prion disease, including C9ORF72, ALS2, TBK1, SOD1, PRNP, DCTN1, SPG11, HEXB, TARDBP, KIF5A, FUS, OPTN, PFN1, SETX, CHCHD10, CHMP2B, MATR3, UBQLN2, VAPB, TFG, VCP, BCKDHA, BCKDHB, DBT, PPM1K, SIGMAR1, ATP7B and SQSTM1.

 It can often be challenging to diagnose MND in the early stages because the symptoms of MND are often similar to other neurological conditions like Parkinson’s disease & multiple sclerosis (MS).
 For most patients, a general physician will recommend that a neurologist review the patient’s symptoms and request additional diagnostic tests to confirm a diagnosis.
-A neurologist starts with a review of the patient’s complete health history and physical symptoms of the neurologic disorder.
+A neurologist begins by reviewing the patient’s complete medical history and the physical symptoms of the neurologic disorder.

 Tests that are used to confirm MND include:

-After the test, a doctor can use inclusion criteria about the patient’s symptoms to determine if the patient has ALS.
+After the test, a doctor can use the patient’s symptoms to determine whether the patient has ALS.
 The most commonly used set of criteria doctors use to diagnose MND/ALS is the El Escorial criteria.
 [1]

-Any success relies on proper and consistent management in relieving symptoms.
+Any success depends on proper, consistent management to relieve symptoms.
 Muscle relaxants and prescribed Pain relievers such as morphine are not a long-term solution and only mask the underlying brain degeneration.
-Stem cell treatment for motor neuron disease focuses on the underlying issues leading to rapid muscle atrophy and nerve cell death using isolated and expanded neural stem cells along with progenitor cells and neurotrophic growth factors that help to secrete growth factors that lead to neurogenesis and the production of three types of nerve cells including oligodendrocytes, astrocytes, and neuron cells.
+Stem cell treatment for motor neuron disease focuses on the underlying issues leading to rapid muscle atrophy and nerve cell death using isolated and expanded neural stem cells along with progenitor cells and neurotrophic growth factors that help to secrete growth factors that lead to neurogenesis and the production of three types of nerve cells, including oligodendrocytes, astrocytes, and neuron cells.
 Motor neuron replacement can be isolated in the ventral horn, bran, and innervate striated muscle to induce the proliferation of new cells and restore proper function.
 [4]

 Mesenchymal Stem cells are un-specialized cells in your body that can change into any tissue or cell (neuro) in the human body.
-Stem cells are unique as they can reproduce and divide indefinitely.
-The motor neuron disease treatment with stem cells is non-surgical and minimally invasive.
+Stem cells are unique because they can divide and reproduce indefinitely.
+The treatment for motor neuron disease using stem cells is non-surgical and minimally invasive.
 We offer several Stem cell treatment protocols for many diseases and disorders, including:

-To qualify for the treatment of nerve damage, patients with upper or lower motor neuron disease must have an existing clinical diagnosis with tests to support the findings.
+To qualify for treatment of nerve damage, patients with upper or lower motor neuron disease must have an established clinical diagnosis and supporting tests.
 A clinical diagnosis may take several months and include laboratory tests, such as MRIs, Brain CT Scans, electromyography, nerve conduction tests, transcranial magnetic stimulation tests (TMS), spinal taps, muscle biopsies, blood tests, and urinalysis.
-The Regeneration Center of Thailand offers functional medical treatments that focus primarily on repairing damaged or diseased tissues and replacing the neural capacity through neural cell replacement therapy brought about by the rapidly degenerative disease.
+The Regeneration Center of Thailand offers functional medical treatments that focus primarily on repairing damaged or diseased tissues and restoring neural capacity through neural cell replacement therapy in the context of rapidly degenerative disease.
 [5]

-Total Number of UC-MSC+ Cell Sessions for MND: For most patients, we will recommend multiple Infusions of isolated and expanded mesenchymal cells, which can be cultured from autologous sources or allogeneic sources (UC-MSC) of Neural Stem cells (MSC–NSC).
-These stem cells, and our proprietary mix of growth factors are joined to enhance the therapeutic potential of the treatment.
-The growth factors we isolate and culture are naturally occurring proteins in cells that stimulate cell growth, proliferation, healing, and differentiation and are combined with stem cells to support brain repair and regeneration.
-Some of the growth factors we isolate for MND patients include Brain-Derived Neurotrophic Factor (BDNF), Insulin-like Growth Factor 1 (IGF-1), Glial Cell Line-Derived Neurotrophic Factor (GDNF), Nerve Growth Factor (NGF), Epidermal Growth Factor (EGF), Vascular Endothelial Growth Factor (VEGF) and Fibroblast Growth Factors (FGFs).
+Total Number of UC-MSC+ Cell Sessions for MND: For most patients, we will recommend multiple Infusions of isolated and expanded mesenchymal cells, which can be cultured from autologous or allogeneic sources (UC-MSC) or Neural Stem cells (MSC–NSC).
+These stem cells, along with our proprietary mix of growth factors, are combined to enhance the treatment’s therapeutic potential.
+The growth factors we isolate and culture are naturally occurring proteins in cells that stimulate cell growth, proliferation, healing, and differentiation, and are combined with stem cells to support brain repair and regeneration.
+Some of the growth factors we isolate for MND patients include Brain-Derived Neurotrophic Factor (BDNF), Insulin-like Growth Factor 1 (IGF-1), Glial Cell Line-Derived Neurotrophic Factor (GDNF), Nerve Growth Factor (NGF), Epidermal Growth Factor (EGF), Vascular Endothelial Growth Factor (VEGF), and Fibroblast Growth Factors (FGFs).

-Delivery Methods of UC-MSC+ and Neural Stem Cells: The delivery methods will vary based on patient needs.
+Delivery Methods for UC-MSC+ and Neural Stem Cells: Delivery methods will vary based on patient needs.
 However, one of the main goals is to help reduce systemic neuroinflammation and promote faster recovery of lost cognitive function through neurogenesis.
-To achieve these results, the cells and growth factor complex can be administered using a combination of Intravenous infusions, intramuscular injections, stereotactic-guided delivery, inhalation therapy via micro-nebulized mesenchymal cells, Intrathecal infusions, and fluoroscopic guided cell delivery (in a hospital setting only).
+To achieve these results, the cells and growth factor complex can be administered using a combination of Intravenous infusions, intramuscular injections, stereotactic-guided delivery, inhalation therapy via micro-nebulized mesenchymal cells, Intrathecal infusions, and fluoroscopy-guided cell delivery (in a hospital setting only).
 All intrathecal injections at The Regeneration Center are done by a board-certified neurosurgeon and are needed to bypass the blood-brain barrier.
-Healing the blood-brain barrier (BBB) can be a crucial part of treatment because it plays a vital role in maintaining the stability of the brain’s environment and protecting it from harmful substances.
+Healing the blood-brain barrier (BBB) can be a crucial part of treatment because it helps maintain the brain’s microenvironment and protects it from harmful substances.
 Learn how to boost neural stem cells naturally.

 Rehabilitation for “MND” Motor Neuron Disease: Rehabilitation therapy will be required after the treatment.
-Physical Rehabilitation can take place after MND treatment in Thailand or any country in the world that offers physical and speech rehabilitation services.
+Physical Rehabilitation can take place after MND treatment in Thailand or in any country that offers physical and speech rehabilitation services.
 Post-treatment rehab facility options will be provided upon request.
 Medical visas and accommodations for an extended stay can also be included as necessary.

-Due to varying degrees of severity, the total and exact cost of our stem cell therapy for motor neuron disease using neural stem cells will depend entirely on the patient’s actual medical needs.
-Our neurological stem cell team will need to better understand the patient’s needs before being able to offer a detailed treatment plan.
-Our neural regeneration protocol requires an initial medical review that can be done online or in person.
+Due to varying degrees of severity, the total cost of our neural stem cell therapy for motor neuron disease will depend entirely on the patient’s specific medical needs.
+Our neurological stem cell team will need to better understand the patient’s needs before they can offer a detailed treatment plan.
+Our neural regeneration protocol requires an initial medical review, which can be conducted online or in person.
 Our medical review team will require the patient’s recent medical records, including any diagnostic exams such as Brain MRIs or CT Scans, to evaluate a potential patient.
 To begin assessing for our unique multi-stage MND treatment, please contact us today.

 [1] ^ Agosta, Federica, Ammar Al-Chalabi, Massimo Filippi, Orla Hardiman, Ryuji Kaji, Vincent Meininger, Imaharu Nakano, et al. 2014.
 The El Escorial criteria: strengths and weaknesses.
 Amyotrophic lateral sclerosis & frontotemporal degeneration, no. 1-2 (December 8). doi:10.3109/21678421.2014.964258. https://www.ncbi.nlm.nih.gov/pubmed/25482030